putaoput/putaoput.github.io/README.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/putaoput/putaoput.github.io/settings/pages).
+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings] (https://github.com/putaoput/putaoput.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

+Having trouble with Pages?
+Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+### 我的语雀
+我的语雀文档创建于2021年6月30日。开始将之前陆续记录的个人笔记放在语雀上。
+Having trouble with Pages?
+Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.y㾡
 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.